 Courses for UT Graduate Students

-We offer English courses for admitted international students to improve their academic listening, reading and writing skills.
-These courses not only serve to clear the J-Hold, but also to enhance students' English communication through a variety of functional areas.
+We offer English courses for admitted international graduate students to improve their academic listening, speaking, and writing skills and to enhance students' English communication through a variety of functional areas.

 Eligibility